totalAldo/zxfer/README.md

 replication until there are no changes in the destination.
 + `/bin/sh ./zxfer/zxfer -vd -Z 'zstd -9 -T0' -Y -j8 -F -O user@host -R tank tank/backups/`

-## Ideas for further improvements
-+ if the delete option is specified, list the source snapshots without creation time, and begin deleting the destination snapshots as soon as they are listed.
-This will reduce the time required to delete snapshots after the full snapshot list has been generated.
-While the deletions are in progress, list the source snapshots with creation time which takes longer.
-  Generating the source snapshot list with creation time can take several seconds depednding on the number of snapshots and this time can be used effectively to perform delete operations on the destination.
-  (This idea was explored on 2024.07.24 but found to be less efficient due to the delay in processing the source snapshot list twice.)
-+ migrate to bash for a cleaner implementation with better job control and process substitution

 ## New Options
 + `-j`: specify the number of parallel zfs list snaphot commands to run via gnu parallel (this can improve the performance when listing source snapshots that are cpu-bound).
 When j > 1, this number also controls the number of concurrent `zfs send` commands that are run in parallel.
 + `-V`: Enables very verbose mode.